Open Dialogue Foundation Training

 PLEASE NOTE: This training is also being run in London, commencing in October 2018.
 For further details, please see this page.

-We are very pleased to be able to be able to run our foundation training in conjunction with South West Yorkshire Partnership NHS Foundation Trust, commencing in January 2019.
+We are very pleased to be able to run our foundation training in conjunction with South West Yorkshire Partnership NHS Foundation Trust, commencing in January 2019.
 Over the last year we have been exploring ways in which we can travel to run this training on an in-house basis in the NHS, and thereby reduce the cost to Trusts, due to the lack of accommodation/travel cost and the cheaper places we can offer if the training is hosted in-house.
 In order to do so we have adapted the training so that it can be run in shorter blocks of 2/3 days, spread over the course of one year.
 In house trainings can be run with a minimum of 18 people, but not all have to be from the same Trust, as Trusts can partner to train teams together or, as in the case of this training, the cohort can be made up of a mixture of staff from the Trust hosting the training, and external participants who apply to participate (if you are interested in participating there are links on the right of this page to apply).
 We welcome applications from peer workers as well as clinicians.
 Further details of the training are included below.

 Our foundation training programme draws significantly on the longest running training programme outside of Western Lapland, originally developed by Volkmar Aderhold and others, and is based on extensive clinical experience and several visits to study the Open Dialogue service in Western Lapland.
 It has been refined over the years, based on the experience of what has proved most useful to participants, and provides a thorough grounding in the practice of facilitating Open Dialogue network meetings.